AlienMiylla/WHSTechNotes/journal.md

 I don't remember what I put but I have very good hopes of seeing if I can get the games correctly and seeing if I get them some right for the games.

+# April 27, 2026

+For music I use my phone my and play with other technology.
+Useing all of this technology is too much to use
 # March 30, 2026

 By clicking on AI and help me with some confuseing stuff because ai can help you understand.
 Some teachers are bad than other.